 The close proximity of homes in Defiance’s older neighborhoods, the downtown business district, factories, and the large commercial buildings and “big box stores” on the city’s north end all present fire suppression challenges for the Fire and Rescue Division.

-The Division maintains staffing of a minimum of five full-time personnel around the clock on Station to ensure rapid response to fires.
+The Division maintains staffing of a minimum of seven full-time personnel around the clock on station to ensure rapid response to fires.
 Part-time personnel are utilized to provide additional staffing in the station, and all off-duty full-time and part-time personnel are automatically paged to respond to structure fires.

 The Division has automatic aid agreements with Noble Township and Highland Township to ensure multi-station response to structure fires in all three jurisdictions.